GABRIELS562/Module_10_StudentNo_JAIGAB621_Classcode_fto2405_A_Group_A_JAIME-GABRIELS_SDF10/README.md

 Welcome to the [SDF10] API Learning Reflection!
 Through this exercise, you will reflect on key concepts, practical experiences, and the tools you've encountered or used in API interactions.

-1. **Understanding and Application**: Reflecting on the key concepts, can you explain in your own words what an API is and its significance in software development?
+1. Understanding and Application: Reflecting on the key concepts, can you explain in your own words what an API is and its significance in software development?
+Provide an example of how you have used or encountered an API in a project or a practical scenario.
-Application Programming Interface.
-Facilitate various pieces of software to exchange data.

-2. Provide an example of how you have used or encountered an API in a project or a practical scenario.

 The significance of API is that it serves as a middleman, allowing developers to create software that makes use of the functionality and data offered by another application or service.

 Unbeknownst I have been encountering API's in my day-to-day life.
-Examples include Spotify, a Weather application, an online payment portal (Takealot), remote controls and IOT devices at home.
+Examples include Spotify, a Weather application, an online payment portal (Takealot), remote controls, and IOT devices at home.

 2. **Conceptual Distinctions**: How would you differentiate between an interface and an API?